 1) Slow Reaction Time

 When you’re sober, it takes about 0.2 seconds for your eyes to reach the brain, and when drunk, it takes about 0.5 seconds (that’s more than twice as long).
 This means that if you’re behind the wheel after drinking.
 It will take longer for you to react when a dangerous situation arises on the road ahead of you.

 2) Lack Of Coordination

-> When alcohol is consumed in large quantities can cause dizziness, nausea, and vomiting, all of which can lead to impaired balance and coordination.
+When alcohol is consumed in large quantities can cause dizziness, nausea, and vomiting.
+Which can lead to impaired balance and coordination.
 If you are drunk while driving, it will be harder for you to control your vehicle with ease or even safely get into and out of your car without risking injury or hurting others around you.

-> 3) Decrease Vision
+3) Decrease Vision